-The Display is very bright, I want that when the room is dark, he decreases the brightness.
+The display is very bright.
+I want it such that when the room is dark, it decreases the brightness.

-The I2C module for the display allows you to adjust the contrast and the jumper can turn off the backlight led, but if we put in place the jumper a photoresistor (that provided by the Arduino starter kit) with the increase of the light, its resistance decreases, as a result, increases the brightness of the display, while, in low light conditions, the resistance is very high and the brightness decreases.
+The I2C module for the display allows you to adjust the contrast and the jumper can turn off the backlight LED.
+But if we put a photoresistor (provided by the Arduino starter kit) in place of the jumper, with the increase of the light, its resistance decreases, and as a result increases the brightness of the display.
+Otherwise, while in low light conditions, the resistance is very high and the brightness decreases.

-The Arduino pin interested in this feature are:
+The Arduino pins involved in this feature are:

-My laboratory is located in the basement, and when I'm working I do not feel if someone comes to visit me, so I thought about adding an alarm with a PIR sensor, a LED and a BUZZER.
+My laboratory is located in the basement; and when I'm working, I do not know if someone comes to visit me, so I thought about adding an alarm with a PIR sensor, an LED and a BUZZER.

-For the construction of the box, go to instructables
+For the construction of the box, check this tutorial.

 You have been warned!